NextGenXplorer/NexGen_Website/README.md

 -   `NEXT_PUBLIC_FIREBASE_APP_ID`: Your Firebase app ID.
 -   `NEXT_PUBLIC_FIREBASE_MEASUREMENT_ID`: Your Firebase measurement ID.

-#### Server-Side (Admin)
+#### Server-Side (Admin & Content)
 These are used on the server and must be kept secret.
-They grant admin access to your Firebase project.
+They grant admin access to your Firebase project, which is required for fetching video content from Firestore and for admin panel authentication.
 -   `FIREBASE_PROJECT_ID`: Your Firebase project ID.
 -   `FIREBASE_PRIVATE_KEY`: Your Firebase private key (the full key, including the header and footer).
 -   `FIREBASE_CLIENT_EMAIL`: Your Firebase client email.